primaryobjects/follow/readme.md

 ## Quick Start

+After the initial setup steps below, you can run the VS Code command **Run server and client**.

 ### Prerequisites
 - .NET 6.0 SDK or later
 - Angular CLI

 ### Backend Setup

 1. Navigate to the backend project directory:
     ```sh
     cd /Service